-Departmentally supported students will receive monthly E-Bill statements even if they are supported by a department.
-Students are responsible for paying any charges/fees that appear on their E-Bill and are NOT supported by their department by the date on the invoice.
-All students will be held responsible for any penalty fees assessed to their accounts.
+Departmentally supported students will receive monthly invoice statements even if they are supported by a department.
+Students are responsible for paying any charges/fees that appear on their invoice and are NOT supported by their department by the date on the invoice.
+All students will be held responsible for any accrued interest in their student accounts.
 More detailed information is available in the Billing & Payments section of The HUB website.

 Externally Supported Students

 Sponsors are outside parties, such as embassies, companies, and community agencies, who pay Carnegie Mellon directly for a student’s educational expenses upon receipt of an invoice, with funds that did not originate with the student.
-Sponsored students should ensure that fees/charges that are NOT supported by outside parties are paid by the stated due date on the invoice.
-All students will be held responsible for any penalty fees assessed to their accounts.
+Sponsored students should ensure that charges/fees that are NOT supported by outside parties are paid by the stated due date on the invoice.
+All students will be held responsible for any accrued interest in their accounts.
 View more information about Sponsor & Third-Party Billing.

 Refunds & Disbursements

 Refunds can only be initiated by the Student Accounts Office.
 If a student is enrolled in Online Banking and has selected the electronic refund option, the refund will be automatically deposited to the designated bank account within three business days.
 Otherwise, students are notified via email after a refund check is generated and available for pick up at The HUB.
 Learn more about enrolling in Online Banking on The HUB website.

 During the fall and spring semesters, the Student Accounts Office automatically generates refund checks to enrolled students when their student account indicates a credit balance greater than $25.
 However, when the student's credit balance results from one of the following transactions, an individual review of the student's account is done before a refund is released:

 - Receipt of employee remission of tuition or payroll deduction